avigailtaylor/GeneFEAST/user_guide.md

 <summary>Pre-made PNG images for significantly enriched/ over-represented terms.</summary>
 <br>
-<p>One example might be KEGG pathway images generated as part of the FEA.</p>
+<p>For example, if KEGG pathway images have been generated as part of the FEA, these images can be incorporated into the report.</p>

 <br>
 <p>For each FEA being summarised you have the option of providing a directory (folder) containing <b>at most one image</b> for each enriched term identified in that FEA.</p>